 - personal equipment and clothing, unless otherwise pre-arranged (see Equipment List Tab)

-- tips or gratuities for staff and guide
+- tips or gratuities for guide

 - Please review this standard Mountaineering Equipment list.
 Canada West can help provide any added gear if needed - Mountaineering Program Gear List.